amirahnasihah/amirahnasihah/README.md

 <a href="https://app.daily.dev/amirahnasihah"><img src="https://github.com/amirahnasihah/amirahnasihah/blob/main/devcard.svg" width="230" alt="Amirah Nasihah's Dev Card" align="right"/></a>

-- 👋 hi, i’m @amirahnasihah, call me amirah. but, some call me seha.
+- 👋 hi, i’m @amirahnasihah, call me amirah. but, some call me sihah.
 - 👀 start coding at age 24 - from Malaysia.
 - 💼 working as a trainee in software engineering.
 - 💞️ looking for a small collaboration on projects to rocket my basic skills in coding.
 (JavaScript)